CTurt/dsgmLib/README.md

 Recompiling the Library
 ---------
-If you make changes to the library's source code (dsgmLib directory), you'll need to recompile it by running `make` in that this directory.
+If you make changes to the library's source code (dsgmLib directory), you'll need to recompile it by running `make` in the directory.
 Now recompile any projects that link against the library.

 Getting Help
 ------------